The Rosary – How to Pray the Holy Rosary

 The main purpose of the Rosary is to help us remember certain key events in the history of our salvation.
 In the Rosary we reflect upon twenty mysteries.

-They are divided into; the Five Joyful Mysteries (Mondays and Saturdays), Five Luminous Mysteries (Thursdays), Five Sorrowful Mysteries (Tuesdays and Friday), and Five Glorious Mysteries (Wednesday and Sunday).
+They are divided into; the Five Joyful Mysteries (Mondays and Saturdays), Five Luminous Mysteries (Thursdays), Five Sorrowful Mysteries (Tuesdays and Fridays), and Five Glorious Mysteries (Wednesdays and Sundays).

 As an exception, the Joyful mysteries are usually recited on Sunday during Christmas.
 While the Sorrowful Mysteries on the Sunday of Lent.

 The Rosary is a scripture-based prayer.
-The repetition of the Rosary is meant to lead to a restful and contemplative prayer related to each mysteries.
+The repetition of the Rosary is meant to lead to a restful and contemplative prayer related to each mystery.

 How to Pray the Rosary